WorkUp

 An unclear user flow leaves users confused.

 Many users struggled to understand where to begin or how to proceed through the interview feature.
-The absence of a clear, guided pathway resulted in users feeling lost or unsure about the next step.
-Establishing an intuitive user journey is crucial for supporting users and reducing confusion.

 Feedback formatting overwhelms users.

 The AI-generated interview feedback was formatted as a dense wall of text, making it difficult for users to quickly identify actionable insights.
-This overwhelming format limited the usefulness of the feedback, as students struggled to parse out key takeaways or next steps.
-Structuring feedback into concise, digestible sections would enhance clarity and support more effective learning.

 Lack of organization options limits usefulness.

 Users were unable to easily save question sets or review past interviews, making it difficult to track progress over time.
-The absence of organization features such as saving, bookmarking, or accessing previous sessions reduced the long-term value of the tool.

 Putting Faces to the Data

 Using our research, I developed detailed user personas to humanize the data and guide empathy-driven design.
-These personas anchored the design process, ensuring each decision addressed real user needs and motivations.

 Project Goals